 The Airbnb Evacuee Program for survivors of the Camp Fire is now open to those looking for temporary housing.
 If you are a host and interested in signing up your home to provide emergency shelter to people affected by these devastating fires, please click the link below for more information.

 If you are interested in volunteering to assist with recovery efforts for the Camp Fire, please visit the Butte County Recovers website.
 There you will find a link where you can sign up for volunteer opportunities to assist government and community based organizations with continuing recovery projects and services.
 The Butte County Recovers Volunteer Hotline number is (530) 636-0259 and is staffed Monday-Saturday, 7 a.m. to 6 p.m.
+The Volunteer Opportunities Coordinator for Butte County can be reached at the hotline number, as well.
 For state employees wishing to volunteer for the fire relief efforts in Butte County, please be sure to visit the CalHR website to learn more about the Volunteer Relief Leave Program and get connected to a volunteer opportunity in Butte County.

 Above all, please do not self-deploy.